rxnma/practice-server/README.md

 ### 3. Prepare the Database Schema

 In the downloaded repository, locate the `database` folder.
-If it contains an existing `schema.txt` file, you can delete it.
-Now, place your desired database schema in a file named `schema.txt` within the `database` folder.
+It contains an existing example `schema.txt` file with an anime database schema which you can replace with your own.

 ### 4. Start the Docker Container